arminc/terraform-ecs/README.md

 ### SSH access to the instances

 You should not put your ECS instances directly on the internet.
 You should not allow SSH access to the instances directly but use a bastion server for that.
 Having SSH access to the acceptance environment is fine but you should not allow SSH access to production instances.
 You don't want to make any manual changes in the production environment.

-This ECS module allows you to use an AWS SSH key to be able to access the instances, for quick usage purposes the ecs.tf creates a new AWS SSH key.
-The private key can be found in the root of this repository with the name 'ecs_fake_private'.

 For a new method see issue [#1](https://github.com/arminc/terraform-ecs/issues/1).